Child Survival Action

 Mobilizes required resources from domestic and international sources and sectors to deliver on this renewed vision for children’s health, nutrition, and survival.

-The Child Survival Action working group is coordinated by the Secretariat of the Child Health Task Force and includes representatives from the Global Financing Facility (GFF), Save the Children, United Nations Children’s Fund (UNICEF), United States Agency for International Development (USAID), and World Health Organization (WHO).
-The group now has three action teams: Country Engagement, Advocacy, and Results Framework/Accountability.
+Child Survival Action is coordinated by the Secretariat of the Child Health Task Force and includes representatives from the Global Financing Facility (GFF), Save the Children, United Nations Children’s Fund (UNICEF), and World Health Organization (WHO).
+The group has three action teams: Country Engagement, Advocacy, and Indicators and Accountability.

 Action Teams